 Student Assistance

-If your child has any learning, behavior, or emotional needs that you believe are not being addressed by the school district under existing circumstances, please contact your child’s teacher.
+Parents who believe their students have any learning, behavior, or emotional needs that they believe are not being addressed by the school district should contact the student’s teacher.
 If appropriate, the teacher may convene the Student Assistance Team (SAT).
-The SAT can explore possibilities and strategies that will best meet the educational needs of your child.
+The SAT can explore possibilities and strategies that will best meet the educational needs of the student.

 Student Fee Policy

-The school district shall provide free instruction in accordance with the Nebraska State Constitution and the Nebraska statutes.
+The school district shall provide free instruction in accordance with the Nebraska State Constitution and Nebraska state law.
 The district also provides activities, programs, and services that extend beyond the minimum level of constitutionally required free instruction.
 Under the Public Elementary and Secondary Student Fee Authorization Act, the district is permitted to charge students fees for these activities or to require students to provide specialized equipment and attire for certain purposes.
 This policy is subject to further interpretation or guidance by administrative or board regulations.
 Students are encouraged to contact their building administration, their teachers or their coaches, and sponsors for further specifics.

 Definitions.